Fast Rendezvous on a Cycle by Agents with Different Speeds

 We first claim that, by time $\hat{t}$, the whole range $[0,n)$ is colored black.
 To prove by contradiction, assume that there is a real $d\in [0,n)$ that remains white.
 Now, consider the execution on a single cycle of length $n$, where agent $A$ is initially placed at anti-clockwise distance $d$ from agent $B$.
 In such a case, rendezvous is not reached by time $\hat{t}$, contrary to the assumption that it is.
 This implies that the time $T$ it takes until all reals in $[0,n)$ are colored black in the imaginary scenario, is a lower bound on the rendezvous time, that is, $T\leq \hat{t}$.
 It is left to analyze the time $T$.

-With time, the change in the distance $d(t)$ has to follow two rules: \begin{enumerate} \item After one time unit, the distance can change by at most $1+c$ (the sum of the agents' speeds). \item At time $x$, the distance, in absolute value is, at most, $x(c-1)$. \end{enumerate} To see why Rule 2 holds, recall that the programs of the agents are identical.
-Hence, if agent $A$ is at some point $a\in C_A$, at $A$'s $k$th step, then agent $B$ is at point $b=h(a)$ at its own $k$th step.
-This happens for agent $B$ at time $k$ and for agent $A$ at time $k/c$.
-Since $A$'s speed is $c$, the maximum it can get away from point $a$ during the time period from $k/c$ until $c$ is $c(k-k/c) = k(c-1)$.
+With time, the change in the distance $d(t)$ has to follow two rules: \begin{itemize} \item {\bf R1.} After one time unit, the distance can change by at most $1+c$ (the sum of the agents' speeds). \item {\bf R2.} At time $x$, the distance, in absolute value is, at most, $x(c-1)$. \end{itemize} To see why Rule R2 holds, recall that the programs of the agents are identical.
+Hence, if agent $A$ is at some point $a\in C_A$, after completing $x$ units of distance, then agent $B$ is at point $b=h(a)$ when completing its own $x$ units of distance.
+This happens for agent $B$ at time $x$ and for agent $A$ at time $x/c$.
+Since $A$'s speed is $c$, the maximum it can get away from point $a$ during the time period from $x/c$ until $x$ is $c(x-x/c) = x(c-1)$.